Active mechanics reveal molecular-scale force kinetics in living oocytes: Results

-To gain access to the molecular-scale kinetics of the active processes driving the cytoplasmic interior of oocytes we developed a quantitative model describing vesicles embedded in a viscoelastic environment that are subjected to thermal and active forces.
-Here, the nonequilibrium processes, such as molecular motor activity, provide the active forces that reorganize the polymer cytoskeleton and drive motion of the vesicles.
+Mouse oocytes in prophase-I exhibit non-directed motion of vesicles in a viscoelastic environment (Fig. \ref{fig:fig3}F, blue) due to a unique cytoplasmic network (Fig. \ref{fig:fig4}A).
+We use this picture to motivate our theoretical model of generic active forces in the cell cytoplasm and do not impose any physical assumptions on the origin of that force.
+Therefore, our model lumps all active forces together as a single dominant process, regardless of their origin.
+To gain access to the molecular-scale kinetics of the dominant active process driving the cytoplasmic interior of oocytes we developed a quantitative model describing vesicles embedded in a viscoelastic environment that are subjected to thermal and active forces.
+Here, the nonequilibrium processes provide the active forces that reorganize the polymer cytoskeleton and drive motion of the vesicles.
 Our theoretical framework extends previous approaches for near-elastic networks \cite{18232824,25375540,Fodor_2015} to include the complex mechanical properties measured experimentally (Fig. \ref{fig:fig2}).

-The model describes a vesicle that is freely fluctuating in the viscoelastic continuum due to thermal forces, experiencing a local caging illustrated by the harmonic potential, with stiffness $\kappa$, in Fig. \ref{fig:fig4}B(left) and governed by the dynamics described in equation \ref{eq:motion1}.
-The molecular motor activity injects random forces into the network, which results in an active stochastic force on the cage, $\kappa \zeta_{\alpha} v_{\mathrm{A}}$, that drives it to a new equilibrium position $x_{0}$ as in Fig. \ref{fig:fig4}B(right) described by equation \ref{eq:motion2}.
-These coupled equations of motion written in the Generalized Langevin approach describe vesicle motion in the active viscoelastic environment of the cytoplasmic-skeleton,
+We begin by using the traditional Langevin equation to describe a vesicle freely fluctuating in a viscoelastic continuum where the left side of equation \ref{eq:motion1} is the drag force on the vesicle and the right side includes the elastic caging force from the cytoskeleton (with stiffness $\kappa$) and the thermal force.
+It is an application of Newton's 2nd law on the fluctuating vesicle.
+Equation \ref{eq:motion1} describes how a vesicle thermally fluctuates randomly about its equilibrium position, but on average will not move from its original position due to elastic caging of the cytoskeleton,

+where $x$ is the position of the vesicle, $x_{0}$ is the position of the elastic cage, $\xi$ is thermal force taking the form of Gaussian colored noise with correlations $\langle\xi(t)\xi(t^{\prime})\rangle=k_{B}T\gamma(|t-t^{\prime}|)$, as provided by the FDT \cite{Kubo_1966}, $k_{B}$ is the Boltzmann constant, and $T$ is the bath temperature of the environment.
+The viscoelastic material properties are modeled as a soft glassy material, where $\kappa$ is the harmonic trap stiffness centered at $x_{0}$, and the memory kernel, is $\gamma(t)=\kappa(\zeta_{\alpha} / t )^{\alpha}/\Gamma(1-\alpha)$ where $\Gamma$ is the Gamma function, $\alpha$ is the viscoelastic power-law frequency dependence,and $\zeta_{\alpha}$ is a passive timescale of the material (see Table 1 for symbol definitions and SM for details).
+In an attempt to capture the active vesicle dynamics, we introduce equation \ref{eq:motion2}, which phenomenologically describes how nonthermal forces remodel the cytoplasmic-skeleton and determine the dynamics of the elastic caging,